 - Encourage industry, government, investors and investment managers to replicate or build upon our investments.
-We want to demonstrate the dual outcomes of positive ESG results and sound investment returns, to drive market change - Raise awareness through knowledge sharing and dissemination activities such as investment insights, presentations, discussion forums and targeted research reports for industry - Work with our counterparties, industry bodies and government agencies to positively influence sector specific and industry-wide policies and performance standards - Influence industry participants in relation to their ESG governance, policies, practices and management through advocacy initiatives and participation on advisory committees and collaborative engagement - Assist the finance industry to realign investments to facilitate the effective and efficient use of capital to support greater ESG outcomes.
+We want to demonstrate the dual outcomes of positive ESG results and sound investment returns, to drive market change - Raise awareness through knowledge sharing and dissemination activities such as investment insights, presentations, discussion forums and targeted research reports for industry - Work with our counterparties, industry bodies and government agencies to positively influence sector specific and industry-wide policies and standards - Influence industry participants in relation to their ESG governance, policies, practices and management through advocacy initiatives and participation on advisory committees and collaborative engagement - Assist the finance industry to realign investments to facilitate the effective and efficient use of capital to support greater ESG outcomes.

 The CEFC supports collaboration with industry across the economy, as well as academia, think tanks, and government, as a vital step to develop the expertise and experience to influence the financial services sector and support greater social, environmental and economic outcomes for Australia.
+The CEFC is a certified carbon neutral organisation under the Australian Government Climate Active Carbon Neutral Standard, and is involved in a broad range of industry initiatives.